-- 1. The company's share percentage used in determining the company's share of the dividends-received deduction under section 805(a)(4); - 2.
-The policyholders' share percentage used in determining the policyholders' share of tax-exempt interest for determining the increase or decrease in reserves under section 807 (and the increase in policy cash value of section 264(f) policies as defined in section 805(a)(4)(F)); and - 3.
+1. The company's share percentage used in determining the company's share of the dividends-

+- 2. The policyholders' share percentage used in determining the policyholders' share of tax-exempt interest for determining the increase or decrease in reserves under section 807 (and the increase in policy cash value of section 264(f) policies as defined in section 805(a)(4)(F)); and - 3.
 To determine if, under section 807, certain reserves decreased or increased for the tax year.
 A net decrease will be includible in gross income, while a net increase will be a deduction in computing LICTI.